Office Space: Plot

-Tired of their own mistreatment, Peter, Michael, and Samir decide to take revenge by infecting Initech's accounting system with a computer virus designed by Michael to divert huge numbers of fractions of pennies into a bank account.
-Peter successfully installs the virus, and on Michael and Samir's last day, he steals a frequently malfunctioning printer, which the three proceed to destroy in a field.
-They also learn that Tom attempted suicide prior to being laid off, but then changed his mind, and in the process got into an accident that resulted in him winning a large amount of money in damages from a lawsuit.
-At a party at Tom's house, Peter hears rumors from a colleague that Joanna had slept with Lumbergh.
-When Joanna confirms this, a heated exchange leads to them breaking up.
-Frustrated with her job, Joanna quits in response to another lecture about her lack of "flair", giving her boss the middle finger as she does so.
+Tired of their own mistreatment, Peter, Michael, and Samir take revenge by infecting Initech's accounting system with a computer virus designed by Michael to divert huge numbers of fractions of pennies into a bank account.
+On Michael and Samir's last day, Peter steals a frequently malfunctioning printer, which the three destroy in a field.
+They also learn that Tom attempted suicide prior to being laid off, but then changed his mind, only to get into an accident that resulted in him winning a large amount of money from a lawsuit.
+At a party at Tom's house, Peter hears rumors from a colleague that Joanna slept with Lumbergh.
+When Joanna affirms this, a heated exchange leads to them breaking up.
+Frustrated with her job, Joanna quits when Stan gives another lecture about her minimal "flair".

 On Monday, Peter discovers that a bug in Michael's code has caused the virus to steal over $300,000 across the weekend, which guarantees they will be caught and sent to federal prison.
 Unable to conceal the crime, Peter decides to accept full responsibility, writing a confession and slipping it under Lumbergh's office door after hours, along with traveler's checks for the stolen money.
-Peter learns that the 'Lumbergh' with whom Joanna slept was Ron Lumbergh, another software engineer unrelated to Bill Lumbergh.
-He meets Joanna, who has started a new job at another restaurant, to apologize, and they reconcile.
+Peter learns that the "Lumbergh" with whom Joanna slept was Ron Lumbergh, another software engineer unrelated to Bill Lumbergh.
+He meets Joanna, who has started working at another restaurant, to apologize, and they reconcile.

-The next morning, Peter drives to Initech to turn himself in, but the problem has solved itself: Milton has committed arson and burned down the building as an act of revenge against the company.
+The next morning, Peter drives to Initech to turn himself in, but the problem has solved itself: Milton has committed arson and burned down the building as revenge against the company.
 With the evidence of his crime destroyed, Peter begins his new job working in construction with his neighbor Lawrence, while Samir and Michael join Initech's rival, Initrode.
-Having found the traveler's checks, Milton escapes to Mexico but continues to be denied respect.
+Milton escapes to Mexico after finding the traveler's checks, and continues to be denied respect there.